-Our 2016 vision for the St John’s Curriculum:
+Our vision for the St John’s Curriculum:

 A curriculum that is highly relevant, challenging, inspiring and stimulating to all children across the school through creative, well planned and resourced lessons that enable the children to have meaningful first hand experiences in school and beyond.

-The St John’s ‘Children’s Curriculum’ is a thematic curriculum underpinned by a rigourous approach to the teaching and learning of the core skills – reading, writing and mathematics.
+The St John’s ‘Children’s Curriculum’ is a thematic curriculum underpinned by a rigorous approach to the teaching and learning of the core skills – reading, writing and mathematics.
 Priority is placed on ensuring that these skills are taught progressively throughout the school with clear, whole school expectations and approaches.
 Reading, writing and mathematics are taught daily to every child at St John’s.

+Our curriculum ensures we meet all of the statutory requirements of the National Curriculum (2014).
 However this has been enhanced and agreed by the staff of St John’s to ensure that the content is best matched to the needs of our children.

 What is a “Thematic Curriculum”?

 This is a way of teaching and learning, whereby many areas of the curriculum are connected together and integrated within a theme.
 It allows learning to be more natural and less fragmented whilst ensuring the integrity of the teaching of individual subjects remains.

 The aim of the St John's Children's curriculum:

 The St John’s ‘Children’s Curriculum’ aims to develop learners who: